reszelaz/sardana-training-ideas/README.md

 ## Bug: `defelem` doesn't automatically increment axis number

 When you try to add an element to a controller that already has elements and you don't specify the axis number, you might get an error.
 It looks like the automatic discovery of the lowest non-ocuppied axis number doesn't work.

+## Difference between `StopOne` and `AbortOne` in a `CTController` class

+The idea is that stopping acquisition lets the current acquisition to be finished and the whole process be stopped after that.
+The abort, on the other hand, would try to "kill" the acquisition instantly.